 - 1. Insert the back plate into the firebox - 2.
-Place the top of the plate against the back wall of the firebox - 3.
-Position the bottom of the plate against the bottom of the firebox and ensure a fixed position - 4.
-Introduce the baffle (as illustrated below) and raise it towards the inside of the gather - 5.
-Place the baffle towards the back of the unit and rest it on top of the decorative plate - 6.
-Bring down the baffle on the supporting brackets at the front and back of the internal gather (as illustrated below)
+Place the top of the plate against the back wall of the firebox and lodge into groove - 3.
+Position the bottom of the plate against the bottom of the firebox and ensure a fixed position